The human need for significance

 The need to feel important is something all human beings share, so why not use your significance to your advantage?
 Think about what your strengths are: What do you contribute to the world that no one else can?
 How do you approach situations in a unique way?

 Despite those around her telling her she would never get into an Ivy League school, Michelle went on to graduate from Princeton University, then went on to get her law degree from Harvard University.
 Michelle could have looked at the things that made her different in a negative way; she could have said her family wasn’t wealthy enough for her to go to an Ivy League school or that because her parents hadn’t gone to Princeton that she wouldn’t get in either.
 Instead, she learned to value the things that made her different, which ultimately led her to become one of the most influential first ladies in American history.
-You, too, can rewrite your story if you learn to view what makes you different as a strength instead of a weakness.
+Although your dreams might be different than Michelle Obama’s, you, too, can rewrite your story if you learn to view what makes you different as a strength instead of a weakness.

-There’s nothing wrong with the need to feel important – everyone wants to feel significant.
+There’s nothing wrong with the need to feel important – everyone wants to feel significant to some degree.
 What matters more is how you go about achieving this feeling.
 Will you choose to be productive or destructive on your path?
+Will you allow loved ones to comfort you along the way, or will you refuse to let others in out of fear of getting hurt?
 Recognize which behaviors are beneficial to your goals, and ultimately to your life, and understand how this need can help you to find fulfillment in your lifetime.